vaishnavi-shetty1/DSA/README.md

 * Display the Weekly Schedule: After entering the details, the program displays the week's schedule in a formatted table.
 * Memory Management: Allocated memory is freed after use to prevent memory leaks.

+# queue.c
+This repository contains a C program that implements a Circular Queue using an array.
+It provides operations to insert, delete, and display elements in the circular queue.
+This implementation makes use of modular arithmetic to efficiently manage the queue's circular nature.

+Features

+* Implements a Circular Queue with a fixed-size array.
+* Supports the following operations:
+  * Insert (enqueue) an element into the queue.
+  * Delete (dequeue) an element from the queue.
+  * Display the elements currently in the queue.
+* Handles Queue Overflow and Queue Underflow conditions.
+* The queue works in a circular manner, allowing efficient use of memory.

 # stack.c
 This repository contains a simple C program that demonstrates basic stack operations, including Push, Pop, Display, and Palindrome Check using a stack data structure.
 The stack has a fixed size, and the program includes error handling for stack overflow and underflow scenarios.